yy9705/bootstrap/site/content/docs/5.0/migration.md

 ### Browser support

-- Dropped support for Microsoft Legacy Edge.
+- Dropped support for Microsoft Edge Legacy.
 See [here](#browser-support-1) for the previous browser support changes.

 ### Colors